slackapi/java-slack-sdk/docs/guides/getting-started-with-bolt.md

 </dependency>
 ```

 If you run the Bolt app on the Jetty HTTP server without any frameworks, you can simply go with **bolt-jetty** module.
+If you prefer using the latest Jetty server, which is compatible with [Jakarta EE Servlet APIs](https://jakarta.ee/specifications/servlet/5.0/), **bolt-jakarta-jetty** is available for you.

 ```xml
 <dependency>